 Possible projects include:

 The Brunswick-Topsham Land Trust (BTLT) was founded in 1985 to conserve the remarkable diversity of the natural heritage of Brunswick, Topsham and Bowdoin.
 With the conservation of more than 1,500 acres of natural areas the BTLT meaningfully has addressed its mission to "identify and then protect all lands in our communities with true ecological, agricultural and aesthetic importance."
-The fellow placed with the Brunswick-Topsham Land Trust (BTLT) for the summer of 2014 will have a diverse and exciting experience working in many areas of our operations.
+The fellow placed with the Brunswick-Topsham Land Trust (BTLT) for the summer of 2014 will have a diverse experience working in many areas of BTLT operations.
 In addition to learning about the day to day operations of a land trust, the fellow will be involved with two newer initatives.
-The fellowship will provide a student with experience in day to day land trust operations, the role of land trust in conservation initiatives such as building capacity for local agriculture and the use of GIS for strategic planning.
+The fellowship will receive experience in day to day land trust operations, an understanding of the role of a land trust in conservation initiatives such as building capacity for local agriculture, and the use of GIS for strategic planning.

 Possible projects include:

 The Environmental Health Strategy Center works to prevent cancer, learning disabilities, and other health problems through science-based advocacy and grassroots organizing around toxic chemicals.
-Fellows will build our base of support for statewide and national campaigns to protect families from toxic chemicals, while also helping to build pressure on elected officials by engaging supporters in taking action.
+The fellow will build the orginazations base of support for statewide and national campaigns to protect families from toxic chemicals, while also helping to pressure elected officials by engaging supporters in taking action.
 This is a great opportunity to develop skills in grassroots organizing, environmental policy, and public health.

 Possible projects include

 Friends of Casco Bay (based in South Portland) requires use of vehicle